openSUSE/news-o-o/_posts/2010-03-25-opensuse-11-3-milestone-4-release.markdown

   * gwibber has been updated but depends on desktopcouch and that stack is not yet integrated into openSUSE.

 You can track the [most  annoying bugs on the wiki](http://en.opensuse.org/Bugs:Most_Annoying_Bugs_11.3_dev) along with 11.3 development.
-If you want  to make sure 11.3 final is free of annoying bugs, weâ€™ll need your help  finding, reporting, and fixing those hidden bugs.
+If you want  to make sure 11.3 final is free of annoying bugs, we’ll need your help  finding, reporting, and fixing those hidden bugs.

 To learn more about testing openSUSE, visit the[ Testing pages](http://en.opensuse.org/Testing) on the  openSUSE wiki.
 To follow the testing and development process, we suggest  that you subscribe to the openSUSE-Factory mailing list ([Subscribe](mailto:opensuse-factory+subscribe@opensuse.org) |  [Help](mailto:opensuse-factory+help@opensuse.org) | [Archives](http://lists.opensuse.org/opensuse-factory/)) and join the #openSUSE-Factory channel on Freenode to discuss openSUSE  development.

-The next openSUSE Milestone is scheduled to be released on Friday, AprilÂ  the 9th, with additional new features and bug fixes.
+The next openSUSE Milestone is scheduled to be released on Friday, April  the 9th, with additional new features and bug fixes.

 # Get Milestone 4 Today!